pingcap/tidb/docs/design/2021-09-22-stale-read.md

 SELECT * FROM t AS OF TIMESTAMP NOW() - INTERVAL 20 SECOND WHERE id = 1;
 ```

-4. Use Stale Read with given exact seconds ago staleness in interactive statement:
+4. Use Stale Read with given exact seconds ago staleness in an interactive statement:

 ```sql
 // query data with exact 20 seconds ago timestamp